Biophysics of Computation

-We use a multidisciplinary approach blending biology, engineering, computer science and statistics to understand how cellular makeup impacts neural activity in the brain, in health or disease.
+Welcome to the website of the Costas A. Anastassiou lab.
+We are part of the Department of Neurosurgery at the Cedars-Sinai Medical Center.
+We use a multidisciplinary approach blending biology, engineering, computer science and statistics to understand how cellular makeup shapes neural activity, in health and disease.

 About the Lab